anythingelse-sf/BTC_arbitrage/README.md

     b) Sum the elements in your profit_per_trade DataFrame

 # Analysis Report
-1) Calculate the arbitrage profits across random days
+a) What conclusions are drawn from the data comparison?
-    a) Are there any patterns or trends in the profits?
+b) Are there any patterns or trends in the profits in the three time periods?